Image from Canva

 - The winter is an optimal season to test for radon because the heating system is running.

 Preventing the cold and water from coming into the house is the best protection from the winter season.

-- The garage door should not have any gaps or cracks to let the weather or animals inside.
-It might be a cost savings to insulate the garage door if it’s used frequently during the winter.
+- The garage door should not have gaps or cracks to let the weather or animals inside.
+It might be a cost-savings to insulate the garage door if used frequently during the winter.

-- Regularly checking the roof and gutters for ice dams and icicles removes the possibility of larger damage to the house.
+- Regularly checking the roof and gutters for ice dams and icicles removes the possibility of more extensive damage to the house.

 Some winter prevention tasks take 10 minutes and others an hour or more.
-Plot out a couple of weekends before the harsh weather hits to take care of your home and ward off costly and destructive problems.
+So plot out a couple of weekends before the harsh weather hits to take care of your home and ward off costly and destructive problems.

 By Dawn M. Smith

 back to top